Ready for school

 Tips for the under 5's include:

-For more ideas and local links see our Being Active page.
+For more ideas and local links on Being Active visit our webpage.

 Speaking

-Being able to communicate what a child is feeling and thinking will really help them get ready for school.
+For a child to be able to communicate what they are feeling and thinking will help them get ready for school.
 Most children are able to use longer sentences and link them together by the time they enter the school gates.
 They will still struggle to make harder sounds such as r, w, l, f, th, sh and ch, and make mistakes with tenses.
-They will usually be able to ask questions and will be beginning to describe events.
+They will usually be able to ask questions and will begin to describe events.

-Provide simple choices during the day so that children have the chance to say which they’d like and why.
+Provide simple choices during the day so that children have the chance to say what they like and why.
 Encourage your child to have a go at things and ask for help when they need it.
 Let your child ask for things when you are out shopping.
-Play games that involve taking turns – make sure you are a good listener too!
+Play games that involve taking turns – make sure you are a good listener too.

 Use family dinner time as an opportunity to talk about everyone’s day.
 Ask your child what they have enjoyed today.
-Reduce distraction by turning off the TV and radio.
+Reduce any distractions by turning off the TV and radio.

-Ditch the dummy and remember to brush teeth twice a day: having a healthy mouth also helps your child to be able to speak clearly by making the right mouth shapes to make different sounds.
-NHS dental care is free for children.
-Find you nearest dentist and register with them today!
+Having a healthy mouth also helps your child to be able to speak clearly by making the right mouth shapes to make different sounds.
+Ditch the dummy and remember to brush teeth twice a day.
+NHS dental care is free for children:

 Listening and Engaging